Salmon-Built-Designs/QUTMS_BMS/software/README.md

         Free-running Down Counter   - 64

         Early WakeUp interupt       Disabled
+The refresh function to reset the timer has been placed after temperature reading completed.
+If, by some accident,some tempsegment will be skipped, board will be restarted.

 ### Oscilator and Clock Configuration
 Board consists of 2 clock sources to use and requires 2 mods to operate.
 Internal was tested in range of Frequencies of 1-48 MHz.